The Coverage Gap: Uninsured Poor Adults in States that Do Not Expand Medicaid

 Individuals in tax-filing units with access to an affordable offer of Employer-Sponsored Insurance (ESI) are still potentially MAGI-eligible for Medicaid coverage, but they are ineligible for advance premium tax credits in the Health Insurance Exchanges.
 Since ACS data do not designate policyholders of employment-based coverage nor indicate whether workers hold an offer of ESI, we developed a model that predicts both the policyholder and the offer of ESI based on the Current Population Survey (CPS).
 Additionally, for families with a Marketplace eligibility level below 250% FPL, we assume any reported worker offer does not meet affordability requirements and therefore does not disqualify the family from Tax Credit eligibility on the Exchanges.
 For more detail on the offer imputation used in this analysis, see the Technical Appendix C.

 As of January 2014, Medicaid financial eligibility for most nonelderly adults is based on modified adjusted gross income (MAGI).
-To determine whether each individual is eligible for Medicaid, we use each state’s reported eligibility levels as of January 1, 2018, updated to reflect state Medicaid expansion decisions as of December 2018 and 2017 Federal Poverty Levels.3 Some nonelderly adults with incomes above MAGI levels may be eligible for Medicaid through other pathways; however, we only assess eligibility through the MAGI pathway.4
+To determine whether each individual is eligible for Medicaid, we use each state’s reported eligibility levels as of January 1, 2019, updated to reflect state Medicaid expansion decisions as of January 2020 and 2018 Federal Poverty Levels.3 Some nonelderly adults with incomes above MAGI levels may be eligible for Medicaid through other pathways; however, we only assess eligibility through the MAGI pathway.4

 An individual’s income is likely to fluctuate throughout the year, impacting his or her eligibility for Medicaid.
 Our estimates are based on annual income and thus represent a snapshot of the number of people in the coverage gap at a given point in time.
 Over the course of the year, a larger number of people are likely to move and out of the coverage gap as their income fluctuates.